CloudLabs-Samples/EduLabs/Demo/rmit/lab.md

-# CloudLabs Demo for RMIT : Artificial Intelligence in Marketing
+#  Artificial Intelligence in Marketing

 ## Overview
 This lab environment has a license Microsoft 365 Business standard assigned to the Azure Account.